MingcheL1/Powershell-Customization/README.md

 # Step 3 -- OH MY POSH!

+To get started, go to your terminal and check if winget is installed, if not, install winget.

-To get started, visit this website: https://ohmyposh.dev/docs
+next, go visit this website: https://ohmyposh.dev/docs

 Go to installation, go to the system you are on and follow the page.
 They tell you everything and every command you need to execute.

+If for whatever reason your computer isn't letting you install, please restart terminal and run it as an administrator, this should fix things.

 After you are done with installation, navigate to the "prompt" section, and follow the instructions.